Posts

 Image

 Salas to Tineo 19km So what does a pilgrim on the Camino do when not walking?
-Because in reality, perhaps contrary to common misconception anout a long distance pilgrimage walk some days have had more not walking than walking.
+Because in reality, perhaps contrary to common misconception about a long distance pilgrimage walk some days have had more not walking than walking.
 Days have varied between a leisurely stroll for 5 hours and a real slog for over 10hrs.
-When walking it's a case of one foot in front of the other, observing what's undefoot, looking out for direction signs either physically or digitally, and remembering to stop and see; see the magnificent in the majestic and the outstanding in the ordinary.
+When walking it's a case of one foot in front of the other, observing what's underfoot, looking out for direction signs either physically or digitally, and remembering to stop and see; see the magnificent in the majestic and the outstanding in the ordinary.
 But with the walking over what then?
 Well assuming you have a place to stay, and many people don't reserve but walk on a wing and a prayer, and have checked in, then it's out of sweat sodden clothes and into what is a pilgrim's dream, a shower with power.
-Scalding hot or ice cold the choice is yourse perhaps alternating the blasts at various areas of your body but ALWAYS , always at t...
+Scalding hot or ice cold the choice is yours perhaps alternating the blasts at various areas of your body but ALWAYS , always at...

 19th June Why ?